 Writer D.H.
 Lawrence was certain that Revelation was a composite work written over some two centuries beginning as a “small Pagan-Jewish apocalypse written in symbols” then “written over by other Jewish apocalyptic,” and eventually put into its current form by John of Patnos.”
 Jungian analyses of Revelation also considered there to be differences in symbolic “language” that suggested editing and overwriting.
 (The sun/moon woman of chapter twelve is considered to be the oldest and most complete symbol, a remnant of the “small” apocalypse Lawrence refers to.)

-Fundamentalist Tim LaHaye, in an interview with Terry Gross, admitted plainly that the “primary purpose” of the popular Left Behind series “is to encourage people to convert.”
+Fundamentalist Tim LaHaye, in an interview with Terry Gross, admitted plainly that the “primary purpose” of the apocalyptic (in the Fundamentalist sense of the word) Left Behind series “is to encourage people to convert.”
 When asked if he would like to be alive during the rapture, he answered, “We [speaking of him and his wife] would love to be part of the rapture instead of either one of us having to face the death of the person we love. …the neat thing about it’s that everyone of our listeners today, if they would recognize that they would recognize that they need to receive Jesus, they could have that same hope.”

 If it’s true that the Book of Revelation is a symbolically encoded text that records stages of internal, mystical death and rebirth, then fundamentalism has turned it on its head to become a fantasy of escape from death sparked by the mega-death of others -the great War of Armaggedon.